techfutures/base-jekyll-template/_posts/2018-03-05-which-wireless-networks-to-use-and-how-to-connect.md

 Function: It is a throttled network with bandwidth restrictions to allow guests to easily connect to the internet without any username or password.

 Use: There is no authentication required, however you will need to accept the terms of service.
-When you connect open a web browser and navigate to any webpage, and you will be promoted with a splash page.&nbsp;
+When you connect open a web browser and navigate to any webpage, and you will be promoted with a splash page.